The Dental Hygiene Profession

 BACK TO TOP

-The Science of Health Promotion and Disease Prevention
+Science of Health Promotion and Disease Prevention

 As early as 1819, an American dentist, Dr. Levi Spear Parmly, emphasized the importance of preventive oral health practices.
 By 1845, the public began to recognize the value of prevention and the dental profession was encouraged to focus more on preventive oral health care.
 Though growing numbers of dentists in the early 1900's wanted to provide preventive oral health care to their patients, they were too busy dealing with high levels of tooth decay and gum disease and performing mechanical and surgical dental procedures.

-This is when Dr. Alfred C. Fones -the "Father of dental hygiene" -recognized that teaching children appropriate oral health behaviors was an important key to the prevention of dental disease over a lifetime.
+This is when Dr. Alfred C. Fones -the "Father of Dental Hygiene" -recognized that teaching children appropriate oral health behaviors was an important key to the prevention of dental disease over a lifetime.
 Dr. Fones' original concept included an exclusive role to work as preventive specialists to promote the importance of mouth cleanliness.
 These early prevention specialists were called "dental hygienists" to draw attention to the importance of mouth cleanliness as a therapeutic regimen for the prevention and treatment of some oral diseases.
 Dr. Fones opened the first school of dental hygiene in 1913 at Connecticut, USA, almost 100 years after Dr. Parmly introduced "prevention" to the dental community.

 This is the root of the dental hygiene profession and its focus on public health education.
 The ADHA recognizes the professional roles of the dental hygienist to include, but not be limited to, those of clinician, educator, advocate, administrator/manager, and researcher, with public health being an integral component of all these roles.

-See Various Career Options (ADHA)
+Dental Hygiene Career Path Options (ADHA)

-The Process of care
+The Process of Care

 The purpose of the dental hygiene process of care is to provide a framework where the individualized needs of the patient can be met; and to identify the causative or influencing factors of a condition that can be reduced, eliminated, or prevented by the dental hygienist.